uspki/policies/certificate-policy.md

 #### 7.1.2.4 All Certificates
-All other fields and extensions shall be set in accordance with RFC 5280.
 The CA shall not issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate and receives approval from the FPKIPA.

 CAs shall not issue a Certificate with:

 a.
 Extensions that do not apply in the context of the public Internet (such as an extendedKeyUsage value for a service that is only valid in the context of a privately managed network), unless:
   i. such value falls within an OID arc for which the Applicant demonstrates ownership, or
   ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or

-b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including extendedKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA

 #### 7.1.2.5 Application of RFC 5280
-For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under this Certificate Policy and the CAB Forum Baseline Requirements.
+For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under this Certificate Policy..

 ### 7.1.3 Algorithm object identifiers
 CAs shall not issue Subscriber Certificates utilizing the SHA-1 hash algorithm.